-Yesterday I heard about the process from the kids, their experiences, the way they presented their plans and simply melted.
+Yesterday I heard about the process from the kids, their experiences, and the way they presented their plans.
+I simply melted."

-Gave up her free time to give and give and give...
+She gave up her free time to give and give and give.

-Even when we sometimes encountered technical and other day to day problems,
+Even when we sometimes encountered technical and other problems,

-Science teacher, Shirley Ben-Yaakov, Entrepreneurship for Kids Program coordinator at the school:
+Science teacher, Shirley Ben-Yaakov, entrepreneurship studies coordinator at the school:

 The students are excited and look forward to the coming Friday to start work.

-During Education Week, that takes place annually at Ramat-Gan schools, Galit Zamler was invited to receive a certificate of appreciation.
+During Education Week, which takes place annually at Ramat-Gan schools, Galit Zamler was invited to get a certificate of appreciation.

-Nurit Evenshietz, Education Coordinator and 5th-grade teacher at Psagot school in Kiryat Bialik, implemented the Entrepreneurship for Kids Program at her school with a select group of students and wrote the following:
+Nurit Evenshietz, Education Coordinator and 5th-grade teacher at the Psagot School in Kiryat Bialik, taught an entrepreneurship course at her school with a selected group of students and wrote the following:

-I wanted to thank you for your willingness to give me a well constructed and interesting program that you've made and for free!.
+I wanted to thank you for your willingness to give me the well constructed and interesting program that you've made for FREE!.

-You also expressed your willingness to meet with me in order to guide me and explain to me the goals and contents of the program.
-You really moved me.
+You also expressed your willingness to meet with me in order to guide me and explain the contents and goals of the program.
+You really excited me.

-I started implementing the program.
+I have started implementing the program.
 It was clear and organized by subjects.
-Every subject had a presentation and examples, pictures, stories from the entrepreneurship world.
+Every subject had a presentation with examples, pictures, and stories from the world of entrepreneurship.

-The kids very much enjoy the array of stories, examples and exercises in the program.
+The kids very much enjoy the array of stories, examples, and activities in the program.
 They are fond of the classes and feel special.

-Of course, we started an initiative on Tu Bishvat: Entrepreneur kids sold orange juice or Mint Lemonade to the kids of the school.
-The initiative was a great success.
-And the second- During Purim, we will have a makeup, face painting and nail decorating stand.
+Of course, we started an initiative on Tu Bishvat: kids entrepreneurs sold orange juice or Mint Lemonade to other kids in the school.
+This first initiative was a great success.
+We hope that the second initiative will be successful, as well.
+We plan to have makeup, face painting, and nail decorating stand during Purim."

 The kids are constantly coming up with new initiative ideas.

-I would be glad to meet with you soon and hear about all the advances you've been making.
+I would be glad to meet with you soon and hear about all the changes you've been making.

 With much appreciation,

-Read more about the Psagot young entrepreneur's initiative at the kids initiate page.
+Read more about the Psagot young entrepreneur's initiative on the "Kids Initiate" page.

 The following was written by the Blich high school principal: